Skip to main content

 Upon arrival, I took the train to Shinjuku and checked into Capsule 510, which was a bargain at 2,600 Yen.
 It was a basic capsule hotel, much simpler than Nicoh Refre in Sapporo, but perfect for my needs of washing up and sleeping.

 I woke up early at 6 am, slightly hungover from the previous night.
-Ready to go, I headed to Akihabara.
-I knew nothing opened until 10:30-11 am, but I enjoyed a simple breakfast at Beck's Coffee while taking in the sights.
+I headed to Akihabara; while I knew nothing opened until 10:30-11 am, I enjoyed a simple breakfast at Beck's Coffee while taking in the sights before the crowds arrived.

 Next, I took the train to Shinagawa and walked about a mile to Sengaku-Ji Temple, famous for the 47 Ronin story.
 I relaxed here for an hour, enjoying the serene atmosphere that made me feel as if I had traveled back in time 200 years.

-I spent the remainder of my day (about 5 hours) in Shibuya, indulging in my hobbies:
+I spent the remainder of my day (about 5 hours) in Shibuya, indulging in my specific hobbies:

-• Headphones: Unfortunately, Bic Camera had no deals this time.
-Last trip, I scored some Audio Technica headphones.
+• Headphones — Unfortunately, Bic Camera had no deals this time.

-• Shoes: I searched for Onitsuka Tiger Serrano's but couldn’t find any in stock, although I did see people wearing them.
+• Shoes — I searched for Onitsuka Tiger Serrano's but couldn’t find any in stock.

-• Lunch: I initially wanted sushi, but the line was too long, so I opted for Bibimbap instead.
-It was okay, but it couldn’t hold a candle to what you find in Korea.
+• Lunch — I opted for Bibimbap; it was okay, but it couldn’t hold a candle to what you find in Korea.

-After showering, I had an early dinner but was disappointed.
-The food at Haneda is on the pricier side, and the quality can be hit-or-miss.
-My tuna bowl had bits of oyster mixed in—definitely not what I expected!
-However, the beer was consistently excellent.
+• Dining — The food at Haneda is on the pricier side; my tuna bowl had bits of oyster mixed in, but the beer was excellent.

 Comments